Back to blog

-Web Scraping Basics, Challenges & Technologies for Startups and Entrepreneurs
+Web Scraping Basics: Challenges & Solutions for Companies

 Definitions of Web Scraping and Synonyms

 First of all, let’s understand the terms used to define data scraping.
 There are a variety of terms often used: web scraping, web crawling, data parsing, data aggregation, and so on.
-My goal is to help you understand the scraping “ecosystem,” so you will find a comprehensive glossary of the web scraping technologies at the end of this article.
-I define and apply these terms as they are most commonly used in the data scraping market.
+Our goal is to help you understand the scraping “ecosystem,” so you will find a comprehensive glossary of the web scraping technologies at the end of this article.
+The terms are applied here as they are most commonly used in the data scraping market.

 A web crawler (or web spider) is automatic software that visits web pages and websites using specific links (or URL addresses) and downloads and stores all available HTML code.
 After all content is stored in the database, the data parser starts to comb through the “raw” data to structure it according to specific rules.